 What is Complex Regional Pain Syndrome?

-Complex regional pain syndrome (CRPS) is a chronic (prolonged) pain condition marked by:
+Complex regional pain syndrome (CRPS) is a chronic (prolonged) and severe pain condition that can spread throughout the entire body.
+The condition is marked by:

 - continuous, intense pain out of proportion to the severity of the injury